openUC2/openUC2.github.io/docs/01_Toolboxes/06_DiscoveryFluorescence/01_Fluoresence_smart_microscope.md

 ![](./IMAGES/LEDlid.png)

 3. **Collimate the Light**: The blue LED is a divergent light source, so use the aspherical lens to collimate the light.
-Place the aspherical lens right after the LED with a gap no larger than 30mm.Insert the diaphragm right next to it in the same cube.
+Your Box comes with a aspherical lens with eighter f'= 20mm or f' = 30mm.
+Insert the diaphragm right next to it in the same cube.
 It's used as a field diaphragm and defines the size of the illuminated area and prevents unnecessary stray light outside the desired field of view.
+Place the aspherical lens it's focal length away from the light source (20mm or 30mm), so that rays emerging from the focal point are rendered collimated.
+Checking if a divergent light source such as a LED is collimated, is not as straight forward as it is with a laser so go [here](https://openuc2.github.io/docs/Toolboxes/DiscoveryFluorescence/Alligment%20of%20the%20LED-Mikroscope) for an in Depth tutorial.

 ![](./IMAGES/asphäreblende.png)